gurnec/btcrecover/TUTORIAL.md

  * `%` - always considered special; `%%` in a token will be replaced by `%` during searches
  * `^` - only special if it's the first character of a token; `%^` will be replaced by `^` during searches
  * `$` - only special if it's the last character of a token; `%S` (note the capital `S`) will be replaced by `$` during searches
- * `#` - only special if it's the first character on a line, the rest of the line is then ignored (a comment)
+ * `#` - only special if it's the first character on a line, the rest of the line is then ignored (a comment); note that if `#--` is at the very beginning of the file, then the first line is parsed as additional command line options
  * `+` - only special if it's the first token (after possibly stripping whitespace) on a line, followed by a delimiter, and then followed by other token(s) (see the *Mutual Exclusion* section); if you need  a `+` character in a token, make sure it's either not first on a line, or it's part of a larger token, or it's on a line all by itself

 ### Unicode Support ###